Anusha-017/LIC-LAB-1/README.md

 ## Aim:
 Design cs ampifier using nmosfet in tsmc 180nm using vdd=2V , P<=1.5mW,capacitor = 1.5pF
 ## Theory:
 A Common-Source (CS) amplifier is a popular transistor amplifier configuration where the input is applied to the gate and the output is taken from the drain, with the source serving as the common terminal.
 It provides voltage amplification by modulating the drain current in response to changes in the gate-source voltage.
-The output is 180° out of phase with the input, and the amplifier has high input and output impedance.For a Common-Source (CS) amplifier to work correctly, the conditions are ,V GS≥V th(to turn the transistor on),V DS>V GS −V th(to keep the transistor in saturation),The input signal vin should be small for small-signal operation,Proper biasing and selection of 𝑅Dare needed for stable operation and adequate voltage gain.
+The output is 180° out of phase with the input, and the amplifier has high input and output impedance.For a Common-Source (CS) amplifier to work correctly, the conditions are ,VGS≥Vth(to turn the transistor on),VDS>VGS −Vth(to keep the transistor in saturation),The input signal vin should be small for small-signal operation,Proper biasing and selection of 𝑅Dare needed for stable operation and adequate voltage gain.

 In saturation region the current formula is given by ID=1/2knVov
 ## Procedure :